netbox-community/netbox-operator/README.md

 NetBox Operator extends the Kubernetes API by allowing users to manage NetBox resources – such as IP addresses and prefixes – directly through Kubernetes.
 This integration brings Kubernetes-native features like reconciliation, ensuring that network configurations are maintained automatically, thereby improving both efficiency and reliability.

+## The Claim Model
+The NetBox Operator implements a "Claim Model" which is also used in the Kubernetes PersistentVolumeClaims (PVCs).
+In this case, instead of disk storage, NetBox Operator dynamically allocates network resources (Prefixes and IP Addresses) based on claims submitted via custom resources.

+### Purpose
+This model ensures a declarative management of IP addressing and subnet allocation, with full NetBox integration.
+The users will create claims (PrefixClaims & IPAddressClaims), and the NetBox Operator will resolve them into actual Prefixes and IPAddresses within a designated parent prefix.

 ![Figure 1: NetBox Operator High-Level Architecture](docs/netbox-operator-high-level-architecture.drawio.svg)

 # Getting Started